myfwang/madewrong/README.md

 bun dev
 ```

-Using supabase for easy backend storage
+Using supabase for easy backend storage to store client and order details

 Resend to send email